Cool, laid-back beach hotspot

 Like Marrakech, Essaouira has a bustling medina – it’s slightly less chaotic, though, offering a more relaxing shopping experience.
 The colourful stalls are predominantly in the main medina, though they also spread out into the surrounding ancient streets.
 Shop for everything from spices and oranges, to dinner plates and hand-woven rugs.
 The medina lies within Essaouira’s old town and has ancient walls protecting it.

 There is a great dining scene, too, from chilled-out loft bars overlooking the medina, to beach front Ibiza-esque restaurants.
 A trip to Morocco wouldn’t be complete without a traditional hammam (a Turkish bath).
-You can grab yourself this treatment in many of the hotels and spas across the city.
+You can grab yourself this treatment in any one of the spas in our selection of properties.

 Morocco is around 3 hours 30 minutes from the UK.